OXID-eSales/personalization-module/README.md

 * `Component/views/vcms_banner.ejs.html` - To display banner images with links.
 * `Component/views/vcms_recommendations.ejs.html` - To display products within widget.

+## Bugs and Issues

+If you experience any bugs or issues, please report them in the section **Module OXID Personalization** of https://bugs.oxid-esales.com.

 ## License

 See LICENSE file for license details.